markus-dart/dart/chapter_1/section_1.md

 ## **Variables**

 Variables are generally references to some values in memory.
-A good distinction to make, before proceeding to understanding variables, is that *variables* and *values* mean entirely different things.
+A good distinction to make, before understanding variables, is that *variables* and *values* mean entirely different things.

 One must understand that *variables* are some **name** given to a space in memory, through which certain characteristics can be enforced on that memory.

 The memory space can then be **initialized** with a *value* that fulfills this characteristic demand.

 Initialization means, the first or *initial* assignment (storage) of a *value* to a variable using the "`=`" operator.

 A *value* is any valid *data* that can be used in the program.